2026 LEC season: Format

-The Spring Split will feature the ten (10) LEC partner teams, where they will compete in a single-round robin tournament where all matches will be played in best-of-threes.
-The top six (6) teams will advance to the playoffs.
-The playoffs will be contested in a Double-elimination tournament bracket, where the top (4) teams in the standings being seeded in the upper round and the next two (2) teams in the lower round.
-All matches will be played in best-of-fives.
-The finalists of the Spring Split will qualify for the 2026 Mid-Season Invitational.
+The Spring Split featured the ten (10) LEC partner teams, where they competed in a single-round robin tournament where all matches were played in best-of-threes.
+The top six (6) teams advanced to the playoffs.
+The playoffs were contested in a Double-elimination tournament bracket, where the top (4) teams in the standings being seeded in the upper round and the next two (2) teams in the lower round.
+All matches were played in best-of-fives.
+The finalists of the Spring Split qualified for the 2026 Mid-Season Invitational, with the split winner advancing directly to the bracket stage and the runner-up advancing to the play-in round.